 They came in hoards.
 Dozens all at once.
 We could not stop them in time.
-They attacked our defences with unwarranted speed.
+They attacked our defenses with unwarranted speed.
 My father survived their onslaught.
 I could not bear to witness their fighting.
 I abhor any form of war.
 Why must people die for their country?
 What honor is there in dying for freedom?
 Fight for freedom, not for oppression.

 Let me change the topic.